NatVanG/PBI-InspectorV2/README.md

     "name": "A name that is shown in HTML results with wireframe images.", "description": "Details to help you and others understand what this rule does", "logType": "Optional. error|warning(default)",
     "type": "Optional. fabricitemtype|report(default).
-The Fabric item type the rule applies to, e.g. CopyJob, Lakehouse or Report."
+The Fabric item type that the rule applies to, e.g. CopyJob, Lakehouse or Report."
     "disabled": true|false(default),
     "part": "Optional.
 One of Report|Pages|PagesHeader|AllPages|Visuals|AllVisuals|Bookmarks|BookmarksHeader|AllBookmarks.
 If the part specified is an array with multiple items (such as "Pages"), the rule will apply to each array item in sequence."
     "test": [